We’re big pickle eaters over here, and love a good stack of bread n’ butter chips with our sammies.

 - 1/2 teaspoon ground turmeric or 1 finger of fresh turmeric

 - Wash cucumbers and trim off the blossom end.
 Slice cucumbers into 1/4" thick rounds.

 - Fill a bowl with ice and water and let cucumber slices sit in there to extra crispy up while you prep other ingredients.

-- Peel and thinly slice onion into rings.
+- Peel and thinly slice the onion into rings.
 Peel and slice/crush/mince garlic, or even leave it whole.
 Wash and slice turmeric if using fresh.
 Set these ingredients aside while you prep jars and brine.

 - Carefully pour out hot water from jars.
-Fill jars with onion, garlic, cucumbers, fresh turmeric and dill.
-Pour brine into jars, enough to cover cucumbers and leave 1/2" of head space if canning.
+Fill jars with onion, garlic, cucumbers, fresh turmeric, and dill.
+Pour brine into jars, enough to cover cucumbers, and leave 1/2" of headspace if canning.
 You may have some leftover brine, depending on how tightly packed your jars are, but it's better to have a little extra than not enough.
 If you have extra brine and some extra cucumber slices, just make a small jar with them.

 - Seal jars with lids.

 - If making refrigerator pickles, allow jars to cool a little before storing them in the refrigerator.
 Let them sit in the brine for a few days before opening, the longer they sit, the better they will taste.

 - If canning, seal jars to finger tight.
 Bring water to a boil in a deep enough pot that water will cover jars by 2".
 Place jars into boiling water bath and cover, allow to boil for 20 minutes.
 Remove jars and make sure they are sealed properly before putting them up in dry storage.
 Canning utensils are mighty helpful so you don't get burned with boiling water.

 - Refrigerator pickles will keep for 2-3 months.